Devil May Cry: Plot

 Dante is invited by Lucia in Devil May Cry 2 to meet her mother, Matier.
-Dante learns that Arius is collecting artifacts (Arcana) to summon the demon lord Argosax.
+Dante learns that Arius is collecting artifacts, called Arcana, to summon the demon lord Argosax.
 Dante flips a coin, and decides to help.
 Lucia confronts Arius, who reveals that he created her.
 Lucia gives Dante the last of the Arcana before facing Arius alone.
 Dante encounters Matier, who asks him to take the Arcana to save Lucia from Arius.
 Lucia attacks Arius, but he captures her.
 Dante arrives, trades the Arcana for Lucia, and attacks Arius (who escapes).
 A stream of energy strikes the Ouroboros tower, and a portal to the demon world opens.
 Dante and Lucia argue about who will enter, and Dante determines that he will go.
 After Dante leaves, Arius returns to the human world and Lucia defeats him.

-In Devil May Cry 4, Dante and Trish discover foul play within the Order of the Sword and investigate while learning its religious leader's scheme to conquer the world using demonic power.
-Dante seemingly assassinates the Sanctus, only to face a young holy knight named Nero, who awakened his demonic forces as a descendant of Sparda.
-Nero quests to capture Dante while gaining Yamato, only to learn the Order's dark secrets before being captured by Sanctus through his girlfriend.
-Dante manages to cripple Sanctus's plans before freeing Nero to finish the job.
-The two part ways on good terms with Nero allowed keeping Yamato.
+In Devil May Cry 4, Dante and Trish discover a dark conspiracy within the Order of the Sword and investigate while learning of its religious leader named Sanctus and his plans to conquer the world using demonic power.
+Dante seemingly assassinates Sanctus, only to face a young holy knight named Nero, who had awakened his demonic abilities as a descendant of Sparda.
+Nero quests to capture Dante, obtaining the katana Yamato along the way, only to learn the Order's dark secrets.
+Consequently, Nero and his girlfriend Kyrie are captured to further the Order's goals of conquest.
+Dante's effort to cripple Sanctus' plans culminates in freeing Nero, who finally confronts and defeats Sanctus before rescuing Kyrie.
+The two demon hunters part ways on good terms as Dante entrusts Nero with the Yamato.

 In Devil May Cry 5, set several years after Devil May Cry 4, Nero runs a mobile branch of Dante's Devil May Cry business.
-He befriends Nico, a weapons artist and descendant of the gunsmith who crafted Dante's Ebony and Ivory handguns.
+He befriends Nico, a weapon-making artist and descendant of the gunsmith who crafted Dante's Ebony and Ivory handguns.
 Nero's Devil Bringer arm from Devil May Cry 4 is stolen; armed with a prosthetic Devil Breaker created by Nico, he leaves with Dante and the demon hunter V to face their "strongest foe yet".

 Although the series' timeline had placed Devil May Cry 4 before Devil May Cry 2, it was retconned with the release of Devil May Cry 5.
 DmC: Devil May Cry, developed by Ninja Theory, is not part of the timeline and takes place in an alternate universe from the main series.
 Along with a very different looking Dante, it moves away from the gothic look of the previous games to a more contemporary setting with some social commentary on mass media and culture.